Return to Work

 (ii) Canada Pension Plan contributions for those earnings, and

-(iii) probable income tax deductions for those earnings based on appropriate tables produced by Revenue Canada;
+(iii) probable income tax deductions for those earnings based on appropriate tables produced by Canada Revenue Agency;

-(x) "spouse" means either of two persons who
+(hh) "spouse" means either of 2 persons who

 (i) are married to each other,